Spectrum of p-adic linear differential equations II: Variation of the spectrum: Main results of the paper

 \begin{Theo} The following map is continuous

 \end{Theo}

 \begin{proof} By Proposition~\ref{sec:vari-spectr-case-4} and Lemma~\ref{sec:vari-spectr-case-3} we obtain the result. \end{proof}

-\begin{rem} Since in each branch we chose a specific derivation, the continuity that we proved here is on each skeleton of an annulus.
-The question is: if we fix the same derivation on the whole neighbourhood can we obtain the continuity on the neighbourhood? the response is no, for example this is not true even for the trivial differential equation, see \cite[Proposition~2.13]{Azz22}. \end{rem}
+\begin{rem} Since in each branch we do not choose the same derivation, we proved the continuity only on each skeleton of an annulus.
+It is worth specifying that in general the continuity of the spectrum does not hold a neighborhood of point, even if we fix the same derivation in the whole neighborhood.
+For example this is not true even for the trivial differential equation, see \cite[Theorem~3.20]{Azz24}. \end{rem}